ddejohn/life/index.md

 This tiled and sliced array is now the `padded` array on which we can perform the sliding window view function, count neighbors, and update `state`.

 And there you have it, my NumPy-oriented implementation of Conway's Game of Life.

-## Planned features

-A modal in which a user may draw an initial state.